yeepio/yeep/docs/methods/role.create.md

 Creates new role with the specified properties.

-***
+---

 ## Auth logic

-Requestor must be authenticated and assigned with the `yeep.role.write` permission for the specified org scope (see body params below).
+Requestor must be authenticated and assigned with the `yeep.role.write` permission for the specified org scope (see body params below) or the _global_ scope.

 ## Parameters